The official IELTS by IDP app is here! Download it today.

 Similar to PTE, IELTS assesses four language skillsâListening, Reading, Writing, and Speakingâindividually.

 IELTS band scores are interpreted based on predefined descriptors provided by the test makers, offering transparency and clarity to institutions and employers.
 For instance, a Band 7 score in IELTS denotes a good user proficiency level, while a Band 9 score reflects a native-like proficiency level.
-IELTS scores remain valid for two years, ensuring that test-takers have sufficient time to utilise their results for academic or immigration purposes.
+IELTS scores in Singapore, like in other locations, remain valid for two years, ensuring that test-takers have sufficient time to utilise their results for academic or immigration purposes.

 In the IELTS Listening section, test-takers are assessed on their ability to understand spoken English in various contexts.
 This includes listening to conversations, lectures, and presentations and answering questions based on the information provided.
 Test-takers must demonstrate the ability to identify main ideas, supporting details, and implied meanings to achieve a high score in this section.